arduino/help-center-content/content/Arduino Cloud/Arduino IoT Cloud/If-your-device-cant-be-added-or-wont-connect-to-Arduino-Cloud.md

 Solve the issue by updating to the latest firmware version using the **Firmware Updater** in Arduino IDE:

-<a class="link-external" href="https://support.arduino.cc/hc/en-us/articles/360013896579-Use-the-Firmware-Updater-in-Arduino-IDE">Update the firmware in Arduino IDE</a>
+<a class="link-chevron-right" href="https://support.arduino.cc/hc/en-us/articles/360013896579-Use-the-Firmware-Updater-in-Arduino-IDE">Update the firmware in Arduino IDE</a>

 ---